-STUDENT ACTIVITIES
+STUDENT ACTIVITIES AND ENGAGEMENT

-Vaughn promotes a large and varied program of cocurricular activities that offer students a means of supplementing their formal classroom education.
+Vaughn promotes a large and varied program of extracurricular and co-curricular activities that offer students a means of supplementing their formal classroom education.
 Through an array of academic, cultural, social, recreational and educational programs, students are provided with an important opportunity for enriching their college experience.

-The office of student activities works with student government, student clubs and organizations, and interested students to plan programs and activities for the student community.

-The programs and activities presented to the students are an integral part of the educational and leadership development experiences at the College.
+The office of student activities works with the student government association, student clubs and organizations, and collaborates with other areas of the college to plan programs and opportunities for engagement for the student community.
+The programs and events provided to the students are an integral part of the educational and leadership development experiences at the College.
+Because of our location in New York City, students should expect a diverse array of opportunities to explore the rich diversity of the region which may include cultural museums, houses of worship, music and the arts, etc.

-Students who are interested in planning programs or becoming involved in activities should contact the office of student activities at 718,429,6600, ext.
-303.
+Students are encouraged to check their Vaughn emails regularly so that they are aware of activities that are available for their participation, learning, growth, and development.